 Participants in the PMI will donate a variety of information, including blood and other biospecimen samples, along with health records and other data, see Illustration 1.
-Discussions are ongoing about additional data collections that include geolocation, cell phone data, social networking data, and potentially even over-the-counter medication purchases.
+Early discussions planned for additional data collections that include geolocation, cell phone data, social networking data, and potentially even over-the-counter medication purchases.
 See Illustration 2.
+As of 2017, discussions continue regarding the eventuality of adding the datasets outlined in Illustration 2, with continuing discussion of sensors and data from mobile phones.